justincapik/configs/notes/Windows_Basics.md

 	IPC$            IPC       Remote IPC
 ```

-or connect directly to the available file with:
+and connect directly to the available share with:
 ```
 $ smbclient '\\SERVER_IP\Company Data' -U htb-student
 Password for [WORKGROUP\htb-student]: